Licence financial services provider

 Are you in charge of policy, a supervisory board member, or a co-policymaker at a financial institution?
 Persons who (co)determine the company policy must be trustworthy and suitable for the performance of their tasks.
 They must pass an assessment by the AFM or DNB in line with the Policy Rule on Suitability 2012 (Beleidsregel Geschiktheid 2012).
 This means your knowledge, competences, integrity, and professional conduct are assessed based on, among others, your education and experience.

-If you intend to operate as a healthcare insurer, you must have authorisation from DNB and register with the Dutch Healthcare Authority (Nederlandse Zorgautoriteit, NZa) on top of your registration as an insurance provider.
+Are you an insurance provider and do you want to offer healthcare insurance?
+You must have authorisation from DNB and register with the Dutch Healthcare Authority (Nederlandse Zorgautoriteit, NZa) on top of your registration as an insurance provider.
 To do so you must submit a model agreement (in Dutch).
+The model agreement sets out the rights and obligations of both the insurer and the person insured.
 The NZa checks if the model agreement meets the requirements of the Healthcare Insurance Act.